konnected-io/homebridge-konnected/README.md

 3. Once the file is deleted, start up Homebridge/HOOBS and allow it to regenerate your accessories and the cache.

 **WARNING:** Be careful to not delete the `persist` folder or its contents!
-Your Homebridge and devices will become unresponsive and you will have to entirely re-pair the Homebridge bridge (remove and re-scan the QR-code for Homebridge and set up all of your accessories/devices again).
+Your Homebridge and devices will become unresponsive and you will have to completely re-pair the Homebridge bridge (remove and re-scan the QR-code for Homebridge and set up all of your accessories/devices again).